 We have a railway station in Viviez, which we can see from the house, and there is a sleeper service to Paris at 11.25 every night.
 If you are looking at train times our station is called Viviez-Decazeville.
 We would be happy to meet you off the train at Figeac or Capdenac to avoid the last section to Viviez!
 Several of our visitors have arrived and/or departed by train (occasionally finding the train replaced by a bus) and have generally found the service quite reliable and (for a small village) very regular.

 As workaway hosts, we are flexible and will discuss the best options for your travels if you tell us where you propose to travel FROM so that we can offer to meet you somewhere if possible!

 Limited internet access

 We have pets

 We are smokers

-After having a variety of workaway guests it seems to be generally agreed that a flexible 5 hours a day for 5 days is ideal, with two days free (usually the weekend but no necessarily).
-We would expect to pay some pocket money for house-sitting as this i
+After having enjoyed a variety of workaway guests it seems to be generally agreed that a flexible 5 hours a day for 5 days is ideal, with two days free (usually the weekend but not necessarily).
+We would expect to pay some pocket money for house-sitting.